William Nicol Burns: Career

 After William had completed his education at Christ's Hospital he sailed as a midshipman aged 16 to India.
 The Marchioness of Hastings assisted William's career.
 Appointed in 1811 to the Army of the East India Company, William rose to the rank of Lieutenant-Colonel of the 7th Madras Native Infantry.
 Between 1817 and 1819 he was involved in the Third Mahratta War.
 He had joined the 7th Bengal Native Infantry Regiment as an Ensign on 1 August 1817 and was promoted to the rank of Captain on 7 August 1828.
 William transferred to the Commissary Department in the Madras Presidency.
 On 19 January 1843 he retired.

 Marriage and family

-William Nicol married Catherine Adelaide Crone, daughter of R.Crone, Esq of Dublin, in Bangalore, in 1824.Mackay, p.684 They had no children and Catherine died at Kulludghev in India on 29 June 1841.
+William Nicol married Catherine Adelaide Crone, daughter of R.Crone, Esq of Dublin, in Bangalore, in 1824.
+They had no children and Catherine died at Kulludghev in India on 29 June 1841.
 William never remarried.

 Retirement

 Retiring in 1843 after 33 years service, William moved from India and lived at 3 Berkely Street, Cheltenham with his brother James Glencairn and James's daughters Annie and Sarah.
 In 1855 William was appointed brevet Colonel.
 This was a warrant that gave a commissioned officer a higher rank, as a reward for meritorious conduct or gallantry, but may not necessarily confer the precedence, authority, or pay of the real rank.

 On 6 August 1844 a 'Burns Festival' attended by around 80,000 people took place at Ayr and the Burns Monument at Alloway with William Nicol, James Glencairn and Robert Burns Junior in attendance, the three surviving sons of the poet, together with their aunt Isabella Burns.
 They sadly refused to meet Robert, their nephew, their father's natural grandson by Elizabeth 'Betty' Burns at the festival.

 On 15 August 1844 William Nicol and his brother James Glencairn were entertained in the Kings Arms Hotel, High Street, Irvine by the Irvine Burns Club.

 William Nicol died in Cheltenham, Gloucestershire on 21 February 1872 and was buried in the Burns Mausoleum in the churchyard of St Michael's in Dumfries, Scotland.

 'Betty' Burns was excluded from the 1844 festival and, as stated, her son Robert Thomson was rejected upon trying to greet his grandfather's sons, his uncles, at the Ayr Festival.

 Robert Burns junior, together with his brothers William Nicol and James Glencairn, was made an Honorary Member of the Lodge St James on 9 August 1844 at a meeting held in the old Cross Keys Inn at Tarbolton.

 In 1859 William gave the reply to the 'Immortal Memory' at the Centenary Banquet held in the City Hall in Glasgow at which there were twenty-three toasts and fifteen replies.
 He spoke at several other events that year in commemoration of the centenary of his father's birth.